Mauna Kea: Summit observatories

 By 1970, two 24 in telescopes had been constructed by the US Air Force and Lowell Observatory.
-In 1973, Canada and France agreed to build the 3.6 m CFHT on Mauna Kea.
-However, local organisations started to raise concerns about the environmental impact of the observatory.
+In 1973, Canada and France agreed to build the 3.6-meter Canada-France-Hawaii Telescope on Mauna Kea.
+However, local organizations started to raise concerns about the environmental impact of the observatory.
 This led the Department of Land and Natural Resources to prepare an initial management plan, drafted in 1977 and supplemented in 1980.
 In January 1982, the UH Board of Regents approved a plan to support the continued development of scientific facilities at the site.
 In 1998, 2033 acre were transferred from the observatory lease to supplement the Mauna Kea Ice Age Reserve.
-The 1982 plan was replaced in 2000 by an extension designed to serve until 2020: it instituted an Office of Mauna Kea Management, designated 525 acre for astronomy, and shifted the remaining 10763 acre to "natural and cultural preservation".
+The 1982 plan was replaced in 2000 by an extension designed to serve until 2020: it instituted an Office of Maunakea Management, designated 525 acre for astronomy, and shifted the remaining 10763 acre to "natural and cultural preservation".
 This plan was further revised to address concern expressed in the Hawaiian community that a lack of respect was being shown toward the cultural values of the mountain.

 Today the Mauna Kea Science Reserve has 13 observation facilities, each funded by as many as 11 countries.
 There are nine telescopes working in the visible and infrared spectrum, three in the submillimeter spectrum, and one in the radio spectrum, with mirrors or dishes ranging from 0.9 to 25 m.
 In comparison, the Hubble Space Telescope has a 2.4 m mirror, similar in size to the UH88, now the second smallest telescope on the mountain.